-HIV treatment usually means that people can live normal healthy lives.
-Several studies have also concluded what someone that is undetectable can not pass HIV on to another person.
+HIV treatment usually means that people can live full and healthy lives.
+Several studies have also concluded that someone that is undetectable cannot pass HIV on to another person.

 Some people do experience side effects from ART, although newer medications are much better.
 Some people who have been living with HIV for a long time may have taken older medications which had much worse, and some long-lasting side effects.